Policy Learning with Observational Data

-We also define the following quantities, where $S_n$ bounds the second moment of the scores, and $S_n^*$ is the asymptotic variance of \eqref{eq:LR} for estimating the policy improvement $A(\pi)$ of the best policy in $\Pi_n$ via \eqref{eq:LR}:\footnote{By expanding the square, we see that policies with higher values have lower variance of their scores, and so $S_n^*$ corresponds to the asymptotic variance for evaluating an optimal policy.
-Moreover, in the case where arguments from \citet{newey1994asymptotic} imply that the doubly robust estimator \eqref{eq:LR} is efficient, then $S_n^*$ is the semiparametric efficient variance for estimating $A(\pi)$.} We note that, unless we have an exceptionally large signal-to-noise ratio, we will have $S_n^* \geq S_n / 4$ and so the rounded log-term in \eqref{eq:theo_main} below is just 0.
+We also define the following quantities, where $S_n$ bounds the second moment of the scores, and $S_n^*$ is the asymptotic variance for estimating the policy improvement $A(\pi)$ of the best policy in $\Pi_n$ via \eqref{eq:LR}:\footnote{By expanding the square, we see that policies with higher values have lower variance of their scores, and so $S_n^*$ corresponds to the asymptotic variance for evaluating an optimal policy.
+Moreover, in the case where arguments from \citet{newey1994asymptotic} imply that the doubly robust estimator \eqref{eq:LR} is efficient, then $S_n^*$ is the semiparametric efficient variance for evaluating an optimal policy.}

+We note that, unless we have an exceptionally large signal-to-noise ratio, we will have $S_n^* \geq S_n / 4$ and so the rounded log-term in \eqref{eq:theo_main} below is just 0.
 A proof of Theorem \ref{theo:main} is given in the following section.